SerhiiRI/jarman/jarman/icons/README.md

       only one digit;

 * Names:
     * the first word is always the name of the object depicted on the icon, for example `key-blue-64`;
     * the second word is a continuation of the name or definition of color, for examle `a-up-blue-128` or `basket-blue-64`;
+    * if the icons have one color variation, it is not specified, for example `alert-64`;
     * when there are multiple color icon options: for example `x-blue1-64` and `x-blue-64`;
     * when the difference is not in color but in shape for example, for example `xml-64`, `xml1-64`;

 * Colors: